rust-lang/book/nostarch/chapter10.md

 `Option_i32` and `Option_f64`, thereby replacing the generic definition with the specific ones.

-The monomorphized version of the code looks like the following.
-The generic `Option<T>` is replaced with the specific definitions created by the compiler:
+The monomorphized version of the code looks like the following:

 Filename: src/main.rs